htarold/openvent/README.md

-I expect the weak points in the design to be the servo and the kink valve, but as of this writing the prototype has been running non-stop 8 days and counting without failure.
+I expect the weak points in the design to be the servo and the kink valve, but as of this writing the prototype has been running non-stop 18 days as of this writing without failure.

 ## Operationalising
 In order to make a useable model, some changes must be made.